Gentle massage, proper feeding, and hydration support healthy bowel movements in a 3-week-old infant.

 - Belly distension accompanied by vomiting.

-- Blood in stool or unusual color changes (white, black tarry stools).
+- Blood in stool or unusual color changes such as white, gray, or black tarry stools after the meconium period.

-- Lethargy or refusal to feed alongside constipation symptoms.
+- Lethargy, fever, weak sucking, or refusal to feed alongside constipation symptoms.

 The Role of Probiotics in Infant Digestion

-Some pediatricians recommend probiotic drops specifically formulated for newborns when constipation issues arise repeatedly.
+Some pediatricians may recommend probiotic drops specifically formulated for infants when digestive issues arise repeatedly.
 However, always consult your healthcare provider before introducing probiotics since each baby’s needs differ significantly at this delicate stage.

 Comparing Breastfed vs Formula-Fed Baby Poop Patterns